Olive Oil and Mediterranean Diet

-This is the concept promoted by studies undertaken around the 1970’s by the American scientist Ancel Keys, whose results were summarized in the "Mediterranean diet".
+This is the concept reported by studies undertaken around the 1970’s by the American scientist Ancel Keys, whose results were summarized in the "Mediterranean diet".

-To summarize, it was sensed and then demonstrated by a study conducted for 20 years in Finland, Japan, Greece, Italy, the Netherlands, the United States and Yugoslavia, that the diet of populations who live on the Mediterranean gives rise to one of the highest life expectancies in the world with drastic reductions in incidences of heart disease and a few types of cancers as well as many other diseases that are all related to diet.
+To summarize, it was demonstrated by a study conducted for 20 years in Finland, Japan, Greece, Italy, Netherlands, the United States and Yugoslavia, that the diet of people who live on the Mediterranean, urge them to be characterized as the ones with thehighest life expectancy rates in the world.

-Olive oil is an integral part of the "Mediterranean diet" which is associated with sensible tasty portions and slower, more enjoyable eating.
-People who have a "Mediterranean diet" have been shown to have a remarkable variety of health benefits.
-The olive oil in the Mediterranean diet can quickly satisfy hunger and lead to fewer total calories ingested at mealtime.
-It is unclear if any single component of this diet is responsible for these health benefits or if it is a combination of olive oil and a diet high in vegetables, fruit and fish.
+Olive oil is an integral part of the "Mediterranean diet" which is also associated with sensible tasty portions and slower, more enjoyable eating.
+People who follow this nutritional recommendation have been characterized bya remarkable variety of health benefits.
+The olive oil according to this type of dietcan quickly satisfy hunger leading to fewer total calories ingested at mealtime

-Most doctors advocate lowering total fat and calories in your diet, and substituting butter, margarine and tropical oils with healthy fats like olive oil.
+Most doctors recommend people to lower total fat and calories in their diet, and also to substitute butter, margarine and tropical oils with healthy fats such as olive oil.

-The term Mediterranean Diet reflects the characteristic dietary patterns of several Mediterranean countries in the nineteen sixties.
-The association between the Mediterranean diet and a longer life expectancy and lower morbimortality due to heart diseases has also been seen in certain tumours and other illnesses related with our diet, this food pattern being the common link between countries.
+The term Mediterranean Diet reflects the characteristic dietary patterns of several Mediterranean countries in the 1960.
+The connection between Mediterranean diet, longer life expectancy and lower mortality rates due to heart diseases, has also been depicted.

 1. Increase of life expectancy: the traditional Mediterranean Diet is associated to a longer life expectancy both for the population in general and for people with an ischemic heart disease.